opencomputeproject/SAI/doc/SAI-Extensions.md

 SAI Extensions are used for introducing:

-- --Experimental &#39;custom&#39; object attributes
+- Experimental &#39;custom&#39; object attributes
-- --Experimental SAI modules (new SAI objects)
+- Experimental SAI modules (new SAI objects)

 The goals of defining SAI extensions are to:

-- --Allow innovation
+- Allow innovation
-- --Increase velocity
+- Increase velocity
-- --Provide a formalism for publishing experimental features
+- Provide a formalism for publishing experimental features

 ## Experimental Extensions Concepts